 - specific learning difficulties, for example dyslexia

 Our team provides a range of services, including support and guidance for dyslexia, autism, epilepsy and other conditions for all new and current students, staff and parents.

 Register with ASSIST

-You can register with our ASSIST team by visiting our online registration page.
+You can register with ASSIST by visiting our online registration page.